-The classical theory of learning problems would keep the data dimension d fixed and lets the number of samples N grow to ∞ .
+The classical theory of learning problems would keep the data dimension d fixed and let the number of samples N grow to ∞ .
 These can be theoretically analysed using elementary tools.
 However, with growing access to computational power and richness of data, it has become important to study non-classical regimes.
-One important and popular example is the proportional regime, where $d \propto N$ and so d is comparable to N. Phenomena like double-descent and benign overfitting discovered in noiseless-input settings demonstrate the surprising advantages of this kind of high dimensionality.
+One important and popular example is the proportional regime, where $d \propto N$ and so d is comparable to N (Cheng & Montanari, 2022; Sahraee-Ardakan et al., 2022).
+Phenomena like double-descent and benign overfitting discovered in noiseless-input settings demonstrate the surprising advantages of this kind of high dimensionality.
 There has been a lot of recent work on whether overfitting output noise is beneficial or harmful in these regimes (Mallinar et al., 2022).
+However, there is very little work on learning with noisy inputs in non-classical regimes.
+Our paper takes one of the first steps towards filling this gap.

-Testing on real data is a challenging issue.
+Additionally, most past theoretical work in non-classical regimes does not test on real-life data.
 As argued above and in Cheng & Montanari (2022), a big reason for this issue is that past work assumes that the data covariance matrix is well-conditioned, while low-rank assumptions better model real-life data covariance matrices.
 In real life, one has little control over the independence or even the distribution of the data (Kirchler et al., 2023).
-There is also a growing need to be robust to adversarially chosen data in machine learning (Kotyan, 2023).
-Some recent work has dropped IID assumptions by looking at time series data (Nakakita & Imaizumi, 2022).
-Specifically, Nakakita & Imaizumi (2022), shows benign overfitting when the given data x_1, \ldots, x_n come from a time dependent stochastic process.
-However, in many cases, we have dependent data, without the data forming a time series.
-We would thus like to drop the assumption that the data is IID or even independent without assuming a particular dependence structure.
-However, to account for this, we would need to have data-dependent theoretical results.
+There is also a growing need to be robust to adversarially chosen data in machine learning Kotyan (2023).
+Additionally, explicit structural assumptions made about distribution shift in past work like the simultaneous diagonalizability of the train and test covariance matrices (LeJeune et al., 2022) or joint distributions of the training data's eigenvalues and certain overlap coefficients (Tripuraneni et al., 2021a;b).
 We thus aim to address the following question: